 Resilient Teaching and Learning

-As you are preparing to teach in our new environment, this Resilient Teaching site will offer suggestions of how you can plan for the unexpected, whether that be COVID quarantine or hurricane evacuation.
+If there is one thing that we’ve learned from COVID-19 it’s that we need to be ready to pivot our teaching at a moment’s notice.
+We need to be resilient.
 “Resilient teaching” refers to adaptive behaviors used to develop a course for maximum flexibility.
 The phrase takes its lead from Inside Higher Ed, where researchers have been identifying key strategies that empower teachers to face shifting learning environments.
 1